-All staff are aware of the school policy for Online-Safety which sets out our expectations relating to:
+All staff are aware of the school's approach to online safety which includes our expectations relating to:

-- > Creating a safer online learning environment - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images - > Use of camera equipment, including smart phones - > What steps to take if there are concerns and where to go for help - > Staff use of social media as set out in the Staff Code of Conduct
+- Creating a safer online learning environment - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images - Use of camera equipment, including smart phones - What steps to take if there are concerns and where to go for help - Staff use of social media as set out in the staff handbook

 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-The school will work in conjunction with families to educate the children to keep themselves safe online.

-School are aware of the risks posed by children in the online world; in particular nonage appropriate content linked to self-harm, suicide, grooming and radicalisation.
+School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation.